yoshiodeveloper/magicnumber/README.md

 The project will be on "/magicnumber".
 You don't need to set PYTHONPATH or use the virtualenv there.

-Some examples inside the docker container:
+Some examples running inside the docker container:

 ```bash
 pytest  # to run the tests
 python bin/calcmagicnumber.py -s "[[1,3], [50, 10982]]"
 python bin/calcmagicnumber.py -f datasets/dataset_huge.json
 ```